Back By Popular Demand 2023 Factory Tickets

 We think this is an important initiative and encourage all RPNs to visit the WeRPN website at www.werpn.com to look at what the membership has to offer nurses.
 This protection is available if you are involved with disputes or claims with CNO and require advise and representation which your employer or union may not be able to provide directly.
 One of the most important components of the Membership includes the professional liability protection insurance, with a $1,000,000 limit for each loss per nurse and $3,000,000 limit for all losses per year per nurse.
 It provides protection against malpractice claims arising from real or alleged errors or omissions, including negligence.
 As a member you are covered for the following: subpoenaed to appear before a legally constituted tribunal in Ontario; subpoenaed to appear as a witness in matters arising out of the Regulated Health Professional Act (1991) and any amending or superseding legislation; subpoenaed to appear as a witness in an incident relating to his/her profession of nursing; received a letter of complaint from the College of Nurses of Ontario as a result of a complaint, laid under Regulated Health Professions Act (1991) and any amending or superseding Legislation.

-Please email Jim Wilkes (email address below) to apply for your WeRPN 10% before tax rebate.
+Please email Jerry Skinner (email address below) to apply for your WeRPN 10% before tax rebate.
 Be sure to include your name, mailing address , employer , local Union # ,CNO# and a copy of your membership receipt / transaction details.
 Your rebate will be sent to you by mail, so please allow some time for processing – Your patience is much appreciated.
 Please note, this offer is only available to Unifor Local 27 RPNs.

 In Solidarity,